LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 corresponding camera filter to the camera.
 The camera filter will move with the camera.

 Under the Tile section of the library, under the "Custom Content" group you will find a "Temple01" sample slab.

+Under "Encounters" is a sample asset which loads 3 assassins, demonstrating the encounter load function.

+Under "Fey" is a sample asset which uses sub-selection.
+When you drop this asset to the board you will have a sub-choice of two variations which, in this case, change the colour/texture of the clothing that the fey is wearing.

 ### Keyboard Hotkeys